What it's like to study law: a tale from a first-year student

 Many students expect to become the next Elle Woods or Harvey Specter when studying law.
 While this could happen in the future, it takes a great deal of hard work and commitment to study.

 The rumours are true – there is a lot of reading and reading takes a lot of time!
-I found reading case law and textbooks quite dense and difficult at first, but I soon realised that I was not alone in feeling this way, so don’t fret if you ever feel like you’re struggling with law.
-Through practise, you will learn ways to manage your reading effectively and remember, everyone learns differently.
+I found reading case law and textbooks quite dense and difficult at first, but I soon realised I was not alone in feeling this way.
+So don’t fret if you ever feel like you’re struggling with law.
+Through practise, you will learn ways to manage your reading effectively.
+And remember, everyone learns differently.

 Along with the reading comes problem solving and answering the questions required for seminar preparation.
-You are expected to attend both the lecture where you will learn the content as well as the seminar where you consolidate and apply the content.
-My greatest piece of advice here is to keep up with the work and the readings in a way that suits you, otherwise you’ll find yourself bogged down when assessment time comes.
+You are expected to attend both the lecture, where you’ll learn the content, and the seminar, where you consolidate and apply the content.
+My greatest piece of advice here is to keep up with the work and the readings in a way that suits you.
+Otherwise, you’ll find yourself bogged down when assessment time comes.
 I also find it very useful to write short summaries of cases or the specific law principle after each week to consolidate my learning.
 Finally, I find using the opportunity to talk with my friends, peers and tutors to be highly valuable in the process of learning.

-There are a wide range of courses on offer at UQ which cover most areas of the law – some are a bit tedious yet others are absolutely riveting, it just depends on what interests you personally.
+There are a wide range of courses on offer at UQ covering most areas of the law.
+Some might seem a bit dry but others are absolutely riveting – it just depends on what interests you personally.

-In each of the courses you’ll study real-life cases which are designed to equip students with practical and applicable skills for the workforce.
+In each course you’ll study real-life cases designed to equip students with practical and applicable skills for the workforce.

-In later years of the degree, students are able to choose their electives and create their own pathway based on what they want to do with their law degree.
-There is also the opportunity for overseas study in a variety of places across the world so if this is something you’d be interested in doing, keep an eye out for these opportunities as they are constantly updated.
+In later years of the degree, students can choose their electives and create their own pathway based on what they want to do with their law degree.
+There is also the opportunity for overseas study in a variety of places across the world.
+If this is something you’d be interested in doing, keep an eye out for these opportunities as they are constantly updated.

 Beyond the classroom